thoughtbot/design-system/packages/tbds-button/README.md

-# tbds Button
+# Button

 ## Install

-tbds packages are distributed through [npm].
+tbds packages are distributed through npm.
 You can install `tbds-button` and add it as a dependency to your project's by running this command:

 ```